moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Group:

 : A temporal sequence of objects.
-A group represents a subscription point in a track.
-The media data within the group must not depend on the data in any other groups.
+A group represents a join point in a track.
+See ({{model-group}}).

 Object:

 : An object is an addressable unit whose payload is a sequence of bytes.
 Objects form the base element in the MoQTransport model.
+See ({{model-object}})

 Producer: